-Maersk's launch of its new CLX service and the optimization of its network
+Maersk's launched its new CLX service

-The optimized network will provide greater connectivity, flexibility, especially for refrigerated cargo, and reliability, with improvements in transit times and better cargo flows to continue to facilitate the growth of your business.
+The optimized network will provide greater connectivity, flexibility, especially for refrigerated cargo, and reliability, with improvements in transit times and better cargo, flows to continue to facilitate the growth of your business.

 Some notable changes include:

 Launch of the new CLX service that will provide direct coverage between Chile (San Antonio / San Vicente), Peru (Callao) and (Santa Marta / Cartagena) Colombia and Northern Europe - Germany (Hamburg), United Kingdom (London), Netherlands ( Rotterdam), Belgium (Antwerp).
 It will operate with larger vessels, L-Type, with 1,400 reefer plugs on board, which are adapted to the needs of the route.
-The first exit to the north of the new service is scheduled for June 10, 2019, with the "Luna Maersk" that will depart from San Antonio.